Azure/template-building-blocks/templates/buildingBlocks/multi-vm-n-nic-m-storage/README.md

   Specifies the operating system to install.
 - **adminUsername**
    _Value._ _Required_.
   Administrator user name for the VM operating system (OS).
+Note that if you use this template in a production environment, you should store these parameter files in a secure location to prevent leakage of the administrator username.
 - **adminPassword**
   _Value._ _Required if **osAuthenticationType** is **password**, optional if **ssh**_.
   Administrator password for the VM OS.
+Note that if you use this template in a production environment, you should store these parameter files in a secure location to prevent leakage of the administrator password.
 - **sshPublicKey**
   _Value._ _Required if **osAuthenticationType** is **ssh**, optional if **password**_.
   SSH key for the VM OS Administrator account.
+Note that if you use this template in a production environment, you should store these parameter files in a secure location to prevent leakage of the SSH key.
 - **osAuthenticationType**
   _Value_. _Required_.
   Valid values: `password` | `ssh`